bobbyb97/gwas_scripts/README.md

- ### Collection of scripts used for GWAS analysis pipeline in the Hines lab.
+ ### Collection of scripts used for GWAS analysis pipeline in the Hines lab
 ----

 This pipeline takes as input a set of fastq files generated from a sequencing run.